mlainez/p4-roadbook/roadbook.md

 One thing that Agile values is individuals and their interactions over processes and tools.
 So despite some of the Agile principles being applicable to solo projects, it usually starts with a team.
 During this project, you are asked to form teams of 4 students whenever possible.

-This size is small enough to optimize collaboration and at the same time big enough to experiment with the difficulties of interacting with several people while solving a problem as well as to build an app with sufficent quality by the end of the semester.
+This size is small enough to optimize collaboration and at the same time big enough to experiment with the difficulties of interacting with several people while solving a problem as well as to build an app with satisfying quality by the end of the semester.

 To each team, a "Coach" will be assigned.
 It can be a teaching assistant or a tutor, depending on the team.